Paper Applicants: Illinois prefers that you use the electronic application; paper applications can take six (6) to ten (10) weeks to process.

 Applicant will be unable to apply electronically if they hold an inactive non-resident Illinois license on Producer Database (PDB).

-- Producers will not pay for the license, only the NIPR transaction fee.
+- Insurance producers will not pay for the license, only the NIPR transaction fee.

 - Multiple companies may hold appointments (licenses) on Producer Database (PDB) for any one (1) individual.